marcosvgj/Modelo-Preditivo-de-Series-Temporais-Financeiras-utilizando-Redes-Neurais/README.md

 1. Click **Source** on the left side.
 2. Click the README.md link from the list of files.
 3. Click the **Edit** button.
-4. Delete the following text: *Delete this line to make a change to the README from Bitbucket.*
+4. Delete the following text:
 5. After making your change, click **Commit** and then **Commit** again in the dialog.
 The commit page will open and you’ll see the change you just made.
 6. Go back to the **Source** page.